caitmcdonald/felv_rnaseq/001_rnaseq_pipeline_notes.md

 **1. Restrict to \<1 Mb up and downstream.**

   - The 1 Mb decision was because this is the maximum distance for LTR enhancer function.
 We could instead look just at promoter function?
     What would this distance be?

 **2. Pick out particularly interesting integration sites and look only at those.**

-    - For example, only the integration sites found in >10 cats
+  - For example, only the integration sites found in \>10 cats
-    - __I'll use this second approach__
+  - **I’ll use this second approach**

 #### Interesting integration sites

-**1. Fibroblasts: infected vs. uninfected** Restrict to LTR sites present in ≥3 (out of 4) fibroblast samples = [78 LTR sites](data/LTR_fibro_upanddown.txt)
+**1. Fibroblasts: infected vs. uninfected** Restrict to LTR sites present in ≥3 (out of 4) fibroblast samples = [78 LTR sites](data/ltr_data/LTR_fibro_upanddown.txt)

 ``` r
 gtf <- rtracklayer::import("results/orthofinder/GCF_000181335.3_Felis_catus_9.0_genomic.gtf")